hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

     .. dropdown:: How to collect data in a non-episodic setting?

         When the goal is to evaluate the policy under a stationary distribution (:math:`d^{\pi}(s)`) rather than in an episodic setting
-        (i.e., cartpole or taxi used in :cite:`liu2018breaking, uehara2020minimax`), we need to collect data from stationary distribution.
+        (i.e., cartpole or taxi used in :cite:`liu2018breaking, uehara2020minimax`), we need to collect data from the stationary distribution.

         For this, please consider using :class:`obtain_step` instead of :class:`obtain_episodes` as follows.